Ram Kishore Shukla: Regional participation

-Believing that education as the key to improving the lot of his primarily rural constituency, Shukla supported the educational establishments in the area.
-He was a member of the secondary education board and court of Dr. Hari Singh Gour University and established the Arts & Commerce College in Beohari which was later named after him.
+Believing education as the key to improving the lot of his primarily rural constituency, Shukla supported the educational establishments in the area.
+He was a member of the secondary education board and court of Dr. Hari Singh Gour University and established the Arts & Commerce College in Beohari, which was later named after him.
 He was also, at various times, president of Commonwealth Parliamentary Association of Madhya Pradesh, Shahdol Central Cooperative Bank and Bar Association and deputy president of the directorial board of Shahdol Law College.

 Controversies

 1984 controversial promotion

-In 1984, he promoted one officer of state legislature as special secretary and within hours the same officer was promoted to the post of secretary, this was done by virtue of the extraordinary powers vested in him as Speaker, this promotion being first of its kind in history was not appreciated by anyone.
+In 1984, he promoted one officer of the state legislature as special secretary and within hours the same officer was promoted to the post of secretary.
+This was done by virtue of the extraordinary powers vested in him as Speaker.
+This promotion, being first of its kind in history, was not appreciated by anyone.

-1987 circus shootout
+1987 circus shootout and double murder

-In 1987, during his tenure as minister three people were shot in a public gunfire at a circus in Beohari.
-Shukla's sons were connected in the case.
+In 1987, during his tenure as minister, three people were shot in a public gunfire at a circus in Beohari.
+Shukla's sons were connected with the case.
 Circus was being run in front of police station in Beohari.
 First information report stated, shukla's third and fourth son were eye witnessed to be linked with the attackers.
 Three circus employees, including a woman trapeze artist, were injured following an altercation that took place over the purchase of tickets, witnesses also reported that shots were fired on.
 Hooligans those were implicated were close associates of shukla's sons and were already facing criminal charges against them.
 Shukla's sons also had a few pending cases against them.
-Although anticipatory bail for his fourth son was turned down by district judge at shahdol, police administration was profoundly afraid to act in the case as the government actions were stalled.
-BJP held a public meeting to condemn and demand shukla's and chief minister's resignation on moral grounds, Kailash Chandra Joshi then opposition leader charged "The government is deliberately suppressing facts in the case and shielding the influential accused".
+Although anticipatory bail for his fourth son was turned down by district judge at shahdol, the police administration was profoundly afraid to act in the case as the government's actions were stalled.
+The BJP held a public meeting to condemn and demand shukla's and chief minister's resignation on moral grounds.
+Kailash Chandra Joshi, then opposition leader, charged: "The government is deliberately suppressing facts in the case and shielding the influential accused".
 Government had ordered CID enquiry and officer in charge was transferred as district police captain Nandan Dubey, who later became state police chief, found him dubious.
-All these accusations were denied by shukla's sons by saying that their political rivals from opposition party at city and capital were trying to humiliate them and their father's image.
+All these accusations were denied by Shukla's sons, saying that their political rivals from opposition parties in the city and capital were trying to humiliate them and their father's image.
 Shukla himself insisted that the whole thing was a political game aimed at hurting him.

 Personal life and family

-Shukla's family has its roots as Pandit Ram Sundar Shukla son of Pandit Shyam Sundar Shukla, a patwari (d.1968), and his wife Buddhi Shukla, a housewife (d.1980).
-They had four sons and two daughters named as Ram Kishore Shukla, Bhagwati Prasad Shukla, Ganga Prasad Shukla, Durga Shankar Shukla, Archana Shukla and Leela Shukla.
+Shukla's family has its roots as Pandit Ram Sundar Shukla, son of Pandit Shyam Sundar Shukla, a patwari (d.1968), and his wife Buddhi Shukla, a housewife (d.1980).
+They had four sons and two daughters named Ram Kishore Shukla, Bhagwati Prasad Shukla, Ganga Prasad Shukla, Durga Shankar Shukla, Archana Shukla and Leela Shukla.